react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Use

+** Currently this modules requires that you build with webpack as it uses dynamic require statements **

 #### props
 * `language` - the language to highlight code in.
 * `stylesheet` - name of syntax stylesheet to use, see list of available styles  <a href="https://github.com/conorhastings/react-syntax-highlighter/blob/master/AVAILABLE_STYLES.MD">here</a>